-MSME stands for Micro, Small, and Medium Enterprise that was introduced by the Government of India in agreement with the Micro, Small & Medium Enterprises Development (MSMED) Act, 2006.
-MSME is initiated and managed under the Ministry of MSME (MoMSME) are entities engaged in the production, manufacturing, processing or preservation of goods and commodities.
+MSME (Micro, Small, and Medium Enterprise) term was introduced by the Government of India in agreement with the Micro, Small & Medium Enterprises Development (MSMED) Act, 2006.
+MSME is initiated and managed under the Ministry of MSME (MoMSME) are entities engaged in the production, manufacturing, processing, or preservation of goods and commodities.

-To know some more regarding MSMEs in India let’s discuss the basics of MSMEs, including their classifications, features, role, and importance in the socio-economic development of India.
+To know more regarding MSMEs in India, let’s discuss their basics, such as classifications, loan schemes, role, and importance in the socio-economic development of India.

 New MSME Classification

 The distinction between the manufacturing and services enterprises has been removed by making the investment amount and annual turnover similar for enterprises engaged in both sectors.

 |MSME – Merged Criteria: Investment and Annual Turnover|

 |Manufacturing & Services Sector, Both||Investment less than Rs.
 1 crore|

 |Investment less than Rs.
 10 crore|

 MSME Loan Schemes initiated by the Govt. of India

 MSME schemes offered by financial institutions and initiated by the Indian Government are mentioned below: